SlideRuleEarth/sliderule/README.md

 ### scripts

-Contains Lua scripts that can be used for tests and higher level implementations of functionality.
+Contains Lua and Python scripts that can be used for tests and higher level implementations of functionality.

 ### targets